Microchip Graphics Suite (MGS) Harmony Composer User Guide

 Generating Design Files

-To generate design files for the MGS Harmony Composer project, click on the Generate Code Generate code button icon or click File > Generate Code from the Main Menu.
-On the Console, you will see a log message indicating that the output is successfully generated.
+To generate design files for the MGS Harmony Composer project, click on the Generate Code 1739400691562-971.png button or click File > Generate Code from the Main Menu.
+On the Console, you will see a log message indicating that the output is successfully generated as shown in Figure 23.

 Design successfully generated